NataliaCzeladka/celestial-buddies/README.md

   - To attract potential members by providing it all in a form of a visually appealing, intuitive, responsive across different devices and easy to navigate website.

 - First Time User Goals
-  - To navigate throught the page in an easy, effortless and intuitive way.
+  - To navigate throughout the page in an easy, effortless and intuitive way.
   - To understand the club's main purpose, its mission and values.
   - To quickly locate relevant information like learning resources, upcoming events etc.
   - To learn about various types of activities available for club's members.